 The Village of Wellington is a “Great Hometown” located in the western part of Palm Beach County Florida.
-With roughly 61,000 residents this Winter Equestrian Capital of the World is one of the most desirable places to live and was even voted as one of the “Best Places to Live” by CNN Money Magazine in 2010 and Time Money in 2016.
+With roughly 61,000 residents this Winter Equestrian Capital of the World is one of the most desirable places to live and was even voted as one of the “Best Places to Live” by Money.com in 2019, Time Money in 2016 and CNN Money Magazine in 2010.

 When my family and I relocated to Wellington in 2001 we did not know much about the area, but now that we have lived, worked and played in Wellington for over a decade I want to share why we love calling Wellington our home and why you will want to call it your home as well!

 In the 1950’s Charles Oliver Wellington, an accountant from New York, bought 18,000 acres of swampland through his agent, Arthur William “Bink” Glisson, and named it Flying C.O.W Ranch.
 “Flying” because Wellington was an aviator, who once used Flying Cow Road as a landing strip for his planes, and C.O.W. for his initials.

 Shortly after Wellington purchased the swampland it went from waterlogged to fertile farmland when the State of Florida passed legislation creating the Acme Drainage District in 1953, which provided drainage and flood control.
 Wellington served as the first Chairman of Acme Drainage District until his death in 1959 and Bink was the first employee and general manager.
 Once the property was suitable for agriculture, tracts were sold or leased to farmers in the 1960’s, which is when Wellington became the world’s largest strawberry patch.